ilyasergey/YSC2229/source/wsl.rst

 Linux
 -----

 If you're using Linux, the setup is similar to the one for Windows 10 WSL described previously.
 Just follow the points above starting from the step 5.
-If you're using a distributoin different from Ubuntu, make sure to use the corresponding package manager (instead of ``apt``) to get the system packages in the step 6.
+If you're using a distribution different from Ubuntu, make sure to use the corresponding package manager (instead of ``apt``) to get the system packages in the step 6.

 Mac OS X
 --------